zgmartin/numerics/integrate/README.md

 Integration:
 ------------

-Random Number:
+Random Numbers:
 --------------

 Deng Fast:

 `n = (n-1 + n-2) mod 1`

-Generates random numbers based on the remainder of the initial value of two seeds.
+Generates random numbers based on the remainder of the value of two seeds.
+How fast is that?
+That's [Deng](http://en.wikipedia.org/wiki/Yuefan_Deng) fast!

+Testing Randomness :

+What does it mean to be random?
+Randomness is not a well defined concept.
+The only way to judge randomness is through a relative comparison of numbers based on statistical analysis.
+Below are some statistical tests performed on Deng's Fast Random Numbers.

 ![deng](./deng.png)

-That's Deng fast!
-Inspired by professor [Deng](http://en.wikipedia.org/wiki/Yuefan_Deng).

 Integration: